GiotisK/Crystal-Battles-Unity-Android-Game/README.md

 #  Crystal-Battles-Android-Game
 #  Information
-This is a 2D 1-vs-1 multiplayer game that supports lan and online game sessions made with Unity3D.
+This is a 2D 1-vs-1 multiplayer game that supports LAN and Online game sessions between 2 Players.
+Made with Unity3D.
-# Things I Learned
+# Things Learned
-* Networking (for lan games)
+* Networking (for LAN games) using Unity's low-level TransportLayer API
-* FireBase Realtime Database (for online games)
+* FireBase Realtime Database (for online game sessions)
 * Animations
 #  Screenshots
 ![Screenshot](ss1.png)